nsclick/BookingDoctor/README.md

 TimeReservation
 ===============

-Time reservation library based on SOAP server provided by TISAL
+Booking of medical appointments library based on SOAP server provided by TISAL